The Owl Experience

 Public charter schools are tuition-free public schools operated by an independent board of directors.
 Public charter schools operate under a contract or "charter" between the board of the charter school community and the APS Board of Education.

-To enroll at Aurora Science & Tech Middle School, families must complete a free, quick, online-only application, which opens in January.
+To enroll at Aurora Science & Tech Middle School, families must complete a free, quick, online-only application, which can be accessed below.